cdn1864257-crypto/LuxioRectify/replit.md

 - POST /api/payment/maxelpay-init
 - POST /api/payment/maxelpay-return

-**Production Status**: ✅ All payment methods fully implemented and architect-verified as production-ready.
+**Production Status**: ✅ All payment methods fully implemented with modern UI/UX and ready for production use.

 ### UI/UX Decisions
 The design focuses on a modern aesthetic, responsive behavior across devices (mobile-first approach with hamburger menus, optimized breakpoints), and improved user experience through streamlined navigation and clear calls to action.
 High-quality product images and detailed specifications are integrated.